-Saturday 8 December 2018 from 13h to 17h30, the Biennial of Tangible Image organizes to the Media Library Marguerite Duras an afternoon of meetings and discussions about new practices photographs, the history of experimental photography and the advent of new tools digital.
-Are invited: two artists presented in the flagship exhibition of the Biennale (visible from 9 to 18 november 2018 at Red Studio, 25 rue Boyer, 75020 Paris), as well as theoreticians, historians and critics specialized in photography, contemporary art and digital art.
+On Saturday 2 November 2019 from 14h to 17h30, the Biennale of Tangible Image organizes to the Media Library Marguerite Duras an afternoon of meetings and discussions about new practices photographs, the history of experimental photography and the advent of new tools digital.
+Are invited: two artists presented in the flagship exhibition of the 2018 Biennale, as well as theorists, historians and critics specialized in photography, contemporary art and digital art.

 Media library Marguerite Duras

 "A short history of experimental photography".

 Author of the book Playing against devices, published by Éditions Photosynthèses (Arles), Marc Lenot retraces it the evolution of experimental photography through the analysis of the works of a hundred photographers.
 Indeed, since its inception, photography has never ceased to experiment, and has never been limited to the mere function of reproduction or documentation of reality.
 It would also be interesting to understand that photography did not wait for the advent of digital technology to experiment and change our vision of reality.